-Comprehensive Guide to Data Protection Officer - What SME Owners need to know 2022
+Comprehensive Guide to Data Protection Officer - What SME Owners Need to Know [2023 Edition]

-Comprehensive Guide to Data Protection Officer - What SME Owners need to know
+Comprehensive Guide to Data Protection Officer - What SME Owners Need to Know [2023 Edition]

 According to the Personal Data Protection act (PDPA) it is mandatory for many organizations to designate a data protection officer - DPO.